Szczytu/RFID-Enabled-Automated-Iron-Temperature-Control/README.md

 - Ki is for eliminating the long-term error

 > [!IMPORTANT]
-> To adjust system start with Ki, if the system responds quickly enough, go to setting the Kd coefficient and then to Ki
+> To adjust system start with Kp, if the system responds quickly enough, go to setting the Kd coefficient and then to Ki

+> [!IMPORTANT]
 > The dictionary uid_to_setpoint = {} is for add the UID of your TAG and the temperature it should represent.

 > [!WARNING]